Proof of income, identity and rent

 - life insurance policies

 - any other form of identity that shows your name, address and signature.

 Proof of rent

-If you’re applying for help paying bond and rent, and you've found a place you want to rent, you’ll need to provide either:
+If you’re applying for help paying bond and rent, and you've found a place you want to rent, you’ll need to provide one of these: